Capital punishment in Maryland: Former status

 Under Criminal Law § 2–303, the sentence of death is imposed:

 The lethal injection procedure used in Maryland consisted of the anesthetic drug sodium pentothal, followed by the paralytic drug pancuronium bromide, which is also known as Pavulon, and lastly a drug which stops the heart, potassium chloride.
 The execution is completed when, using an electrocardiogram, a physician declares the convict to be dead.

 Unlike most states, Maryland did not offer the condemned a special last meal; instead the prisoner received whatever food the general prison population is served the day of the convict's death.

-Post-Gregg executions

-Since the United States Supreme Court's Gregg v.
-Georgia decision in 1976, a total of five people convicted of murder have been executed by the state of Maryland.
-All were executed by lethal injection.